Doctors conducting surgery

 Myxopapillary Ependymoma Treated with Adjuvant Radiotherapy

 Surgical resection is considered the treatment for MPE, but adjuvant radiation therapy (RT) has helped prolong progression-free survival in pediatric and adult patients.
-RT also provides patients with avoiding the tumors recurrence after surgery.
+RT also provides patients with avoiding the tumor’s recurrence after surgery.
 Also, the use of 3D conformal radiation or IMRT is appropriate and is under investigation.
 In addition, a dose of 5400 cGy is suitable for spinal Myxopapillary Ependymoma.
 A number of studies have examined the effects of RT on the treatment of MPE in adults and children.

 They showed that RT was highly effective in controlling residual, metastatic, and/or recurrent disease and that routine adjuvant RT could improve outcomes in pediatric MPE.
-On the other hand, the degree of resection correlates with outcomes following MPE resection, the impact of capsular breach remains uncertain.
+On the other hand, the degree of resection correlates with outcomes following MPE resection, but the impact of the capsular breach remains uncertain.
 However, Abdulaziz and his team looked at the significance of capsule integrity after Myxopapillary Ependymoma excision.
 They discovered a strong association between Myxopapillary Ependymoma recurrence and capsular violation.

 Pediatric Myxopapillary Ependymoma Treated with Adjuvant Radiotherapy

-Successful treatments for pediatric patients continues as a difficult challenge as they typically have lower outcomes.
+Successful treatments for pediatric patients continue as a difficult challenge as they typically have lower outcomes.
 Even after GTR of the tumor, several publications recommend using adjuvant radiation in pediatric patients.
 100% of patients survived when GTR was combined with adjuvant RT.
 Therefore, in children with Myxopapillary Ependymoma, RT becomes necessary as the next step after GTR.

 In a related investigation, Doctors studies the impact of adjuvant RT in 16 juvenile MPE patients.
 The first form of treatment for all patients was either GTR or a subtotal resection (STR) operation.
 As a result, doctors concluded that pediatric patients with MPE should undergo adjuvant RT following surgical resection since it improved significantly improved survival rates.
 Furthermore, the survival percentage for GTR patients was close to 100%.
 However, the probability of survival with STR plus radiation therapy was 91%.